lsprangers/lsprangers.github.io/docs/design_systems/search_system/CANDIDATE_GENERATION.md

 \end{pmatrix}
 $$

-With this setup we have now projected our Users and Items into an Embedding Space $E \in \real^v$ where $v$ defines the total number of videos in our corpus.
-Since $v$ is probably humongous, we need to somehow filter this down
+With this setup you have now projected our Users and Items into an Embedding Space $E \in \real^v$ where $v$ defines the total number of videos in our corpus.
+Since $v$ is probably humongous, you need to somehow filter this down

-The usual idea is to split this into two separate matrices $U \in \mathbb{R}^{v'},\ I \in \mathbb{R}^{v'}$ where $v' \leq v$ to ultimately reduce the total size of our search space while preserving information - this is [Matrix Factorization](#matrix-factorization) which we will see later!
+The usual idea is to split this into two separate matrices $U \in \mathbb{R}^{v'},\ I \in \mathbb{R}^{v'}$ where $v' \leq v$ to ultimately reduce the total size of our search space while preserving information - this is [Matrix Factorization](#matrix-factorization) which you will see later!

 ### Similarity
-If we want to find similar users, we have a search function $S: E \times E \rightarrow \real$ where $S(q, x)$ has a query $q$ and compares it to each other embedding $x$ in our embedding space to find similar vectors $x$, which may be Users or Items.
-This allows us some flexibility in "find similar users / items to user Q" and then we can use [ScaNN (Scalable Nearest Neighbors)](https://github.com/google-research/google-research/tree/master/scann) to find the Top K nearest vectors
+If you want to find similar users, you have a search function $S: E \times E \rightarrow \real$ where $S(q, x)$ has a query $q$ and compares it to each other embedding $x$ in our embedding space to find similar vectors $x$, which may be Users or Items.
+This allows us some flexibility in "find similar users / items to user Q" and then you can use [ScaNN (Scalable Nearest Neighbors)](https://github.com/google-research/google-research/tree/master/scann) to find the Top K nearest vectors

-Our [Vector Similarity Scoring](/docs/transformer_and_llm/EMBEDDINGS.md#vector-similarities) can be anything from Cosine to Dot products, but for this example if we normalize all of the vectors down to $[0, 1]$ we should be able to use either.
+Our [Vector Similarity Scoring](/docs/transformer_and_llm/EMBEDDINGS.md#vector-similarities) can be anything from Cosine to Dot products, but for this example if you normalize all of the vectors down to $[0, 1]$ you should be able to use either.

 In any other example, a popular video tends to coincide with larger norms, and so our recommendation would probably favor those videos with the Dot product

 ## Filtering and Factorization
 Filtering leverages the idea that users who have agreed in the past will agree in the future, based on user similarity or item similarity

-In either way we can use embedding matrices for Queries (Users) $U$ or Items $I$, or a combination of them.
+In either way you can use embedding matrices for Queries (Users) $U$ or Items $I$, or a combination of them.
 Similarity between items is calculated using metrics such as cosine similarity, Pearson correlation, or Jaccard index

 To find recommendations, you compare the query (User embedding) to all Item embeddings using similarity metrics (e.g., dot product, cosine similarity), which will ultimately give you the top Items for a User

-This example from Google shows how if we have $m$ Playlists who have $n$ songs we can use this co-occurrence matrix, factorize it, and then find similar Playlists.
+This example from Google shows how if you have $m$ Playlists who have $n$ songs you can use this co-occurrence matrix, factorize it, and then find similar Playlists.
 Factorizing these into $k$ dimensions allows us to find the ***Top-K Latent Features*** of each playlist, and ultimately to compare it to other playlists using geometric vector distance.

 This is similar to factorizing a `User x Item` matrix, and then doing a dot product with $n$ items to find what ones would be useful to User.
-It's a bit odd because we're saying we can compare Track Embeddings to Playlist Embeddings, but ultimately we're calculating the interaction score / goodness score of adding a new Track to a Playlist
+It's a bit odd because we're saying you can compare Track Embeddings to Playlist Embeddings, but ultimately we're calculating the interaction score / goodness score of adding a new Track to a Playlist
 ![Google Songs](./images/google_songs.png)

 ### Item Content Filtering
 - Recommends items to a user based on the similarity between items
-- If each of our items has some generic features that describe it, similar to our User-Item matrices we can just host all of these features in a matrix and consider it our ***Item Embeddings***
+- If each of our items has some generic features that describe it, similar to our User-Item matrices you can just host all of these features in a matrix and consider it our ***Item Embeddings***
-- If we have a binary set of features, then the Dot product over them is basically a count of the number of similar features!
+- If you have a binary set of features, then the Dot product over them is basically a count of the number of similar features!
-    - If we have a range of numeric values then our Embedding similarity metrics will help us calculate the score between items based on similar dimensions
+    - If you have a range of numeric values then our Embedding similarity metrics will help us calculate the score between items based on similar dimensions

 For content based filtering, common evaluation metrics are based on similarities of items, such as Cosine distance of item vectors